12 Simple Tips To Understand The Bible.

 10. Listen to Teachers: No one person knows all about God; not even a lifetime of intense study can achieve that.
 Therefore it helps a great deal to listen to seasoned teachers of God’s word; but you must be careful to select credible teachers of God’s word, so you’re not taught wrong.

 11. Use a Bible Devotional: Devotionals are like guides to understand scriptures better.
 They take a portion of scriptures, daily, and explain it.
-Some good devotionals I have used are: Everyday With Jesus by CWR, The Word for Today by Bob and Debbie Gass, and Open Heavens by Pastor E.A Adeboye.
+Some good devotionals I have used are: Everyday With Jesus (Subscribe here), The Word for Today (Subscribe here), and Open Heavens (Subscribe here).
 (Please share in the comments if there are others you’ll like added to the list)

 12. Download YouVersion Bible App.
-It contains numerous plans, videos and features to brighten up your walk with God.
-Download here: https://j794q.app.goo.gl/vWwukNLtxMeAvb4XA
+YouVersion contains numerous Bible translations, plans, videos, and features to brighten up your walk with God.
+You can get the app on Google Play Store or Download here.

-YouVersion has thousands of Bible plans to help you on your journey.
-There are people highly knowledgeable about the Bible, its history and it’s background, and that will really help you understand it.
-Here’s a plan to get you started— How to start reading the Bible: https://bible.com/reading-plans/16643/day/2?segment=0
+YouVersion has thousands of Bible plans to help you on your faith journey of knowing God more.
+These plans are written on different spiritual and life topics from a biblical perspective, and that will really help you see how to apply the Bible to your daily life.
+Here’s a plan to get you started— How to start reading the Bible

 There will be days when we don’t want to read our Bibles, so many other things pulling at our attention.
 And there will also be days when we read it but don’t really get it.
 But this is where we make the choice to read the Bible anyway.
 We rarely feel our way into actions, but often our feelings follow when we act.